venkatasykam/DevOpsWebApp/README.md

     docker images

     Pusht the image to docker hub

+    * update the image details in docker-compose-devops-web-db.yml file.

 ### Step-4: Run the docker compose file using docker stack command on manager host.